anna93/angular-gulp-seed/README.md

 2. Continuous css preprocessor compilation using gulp
 3. provision to upload to s3 bucket while commiting
 4. modify useref to append timestamp/commit-stamp for better http and cdn caching.

+---
+Please feel free to contribute to this project.